pgdogdev/docs/docs/features/prepared-statements.md

 SHOW PREPARED;
 ```

-Additionally, each server connection entry in [`SHOW SERVERS`](../administration/servers.md) will report the number of currently active statements.
+Additionally, each server connection entry in [`SHOW SERVERS`](../administration/servers.md) will report the number of currently prepared statements.

 ### Simple protocol